googleads/googleads-mobile-ios-mediation/adapters/Tapjoy/README.md

   Tapjoy SDK [here](http://dev.tapjoy.com/sdk-integration/ios).
 - Enable the Ad network in the Ad Network Mediation UI.
 - TapjoyAdapter framework has a `GADMTapjoyExtras` class to provide `debugEnabled` parameter.
-The `debugEnabled` is used to enabled logs for debugging purposes only.
+The `debugEnabled` is used to enable Tapjoy logging for debugging purposes only.
 It should not be turned on for production release.
 - If you want to pass a value for `debugEnabled`to the adapter, you can do this through the `GADMTapjoyExtras` object.
 Here is